 The New Brunswick Society of Certified Engineering Technicians and Technologists (NBSCETT) was originally formed by a handful of technicians and technologists meeting in Saint John; as an association to generate recognition of the role in the workplace of certified engineering technicians and technologists, and to assist the post-secondary training facilities of the province to produce the highest standard of graduate possible for work in the engineering and applied science technology fields.

 The Society’s “Letters Patent” were received January 12, 1968; and the New Brunswick Legislature on June 18, 1986, assented to the Engineering Technology Act, which provides legal recognition of the Society; and gives the authority for accreditation of training, certification, protection of titles, and powers of discipline for members.
 The Engineering Technology Act , considered by many as a national benchmark in legislation for technicians and technologists, gives a new enhanced status to the “Occupation of Engineering Technology”.
-NBSCETT is a Constituent Member of the Canadian Council of Technicians and Technologists (CCTT) and a participant in the Canadian Technology Accreditation Board (CTAB).
-The Society’s Accreditation Board and Certification Board function under guidelines agreed to by all CCTT Constituent Member associations across the country, and support the Transfer Endorsement Agreement, allowing for the unequivocal national.
+NBSCETT is a Member of Technology Professionals Canada (TPC) and a participant in the Technology Accreditation Canada (TAC).
+The Society’s Accreditation Board and Certification Board function under guidelines agreed to by all TPC Member associations across the country, and support the Transfer Endorsement Agreement, allowing for the unequivocal national mobility of certified members.

 People outside the engineering/applied science field, and even some of those inside it, are not always clear on the distinctions between a technician and a technologist.
 By themselves, these are not two titles but simply words, they are not owned or copyrighted by anyone.
 Increasingly, and unfortunately for all publics, many other jobs are becoming titled Technician; such as Accounting Technician, Inspection Technician, or Brake Technician.

 There is however, a distinct difference between those names and a Certified Technician or a Professional/Certified Technologist, especially as these two designations relate to NBSCETT and the Engineering Technology Act; and to the engineering / applied sciences community.
-The titles Certified Engineering Technician (CET), Certified Technician (CTech), Certified Engineering Technologist (CET), Professional Technologists (PTech),and Applied Science Technologist (AScT) are formal professional designations which are copyright protected by the Canadian Council of Technicians and Technologists (CCTT); and are granted to, and may only be used by the members of CCTT Constituent Members, such as NBSCETT, and are controlled by the Engineering Technology Act.
+The titles Certified Engineering Technician (CET), Certified Technician (CTech), Certified Engineering Technologist (CET), Professional Technologists (PTech),and Applied Science Technologist (AScT) are formal professional designations which are copyright and are granted to, and may only be used by the members of NBSCETT, and are controlled by the Engineering Technology Act.